How do I apply for financial aid at Loyola University Maryland?

 When will I be notified of my financial aid award?

-First Year applicants who meet the filing application deadlines and are admitted under the Early Action Program will be notified no later than March 15.
+First Year applicants who meet the filing application deadlines and are admitted under the Early Action Program will be notified no later than February 15.
 Regular Decision applicants will be notified no later than April 10.
 Transfer applicants who meet the application filing deadline will be notified based on the date they are admitted to the University.
-Continuing student who meet the application filing deadlines will be notified no later than June 15.
+Continuing students who meet the application filing deadlines will be notified no later than June 15.